software-students-spring2024/3-python-package-exercise-speed/CONTRIBUTING.md

 7. **Make Changes**: Make your desired changes to the codebase.
 Whether it's fixing a bug, adding a new feature, or improving documentation, your contributions are welcome!

 8. **Test Your Changes**: Ensure that your changes don't introduce any errors and that existing functionality still works as expected.
+You can use our current tests by running the following command in the root directory:
+    ```
+    pytest
+    ```

 9. **Commit Your Changes**: Once you're happy with your changes, commit them to your branch with descriptive commit messages:
    ```